IkerZ123/IkerZ123/README.md

   - _Latex_: this tool gives you the chance to create documents and essays with a very formal look, which gives you the chance to look better than others

 # Currently...
 - As I said before, I'm studiyng.
 However, I'm trying to find some scholarship opportunities.
-Consequently, I will have some work experience and it will definitely boost my opoortunites in the future
+Consequently, I will have some work experience and it will definitely boost my opportunites in the future
 - However, I will try to do some projects here on my own, obviously, shared for everyone
 - If you want to reach me, please contact on @ikerz123 on _Instagram_ or ikerbenitopascual@gmail.com through _Gmail_.
 I will be pleased to answer!